TT-Lang Specification

 Dataflow buffer’s shape unit

-Dataflow buffer’s buffer factor
+Dataflow buffer’s block count

 Dataflow buffer’s acquisition function